Takashiidobe/notes/src/business/interviewee-questions.md

 This question gets to a level of specificity that will help you understand the nature of actual negative feedback provided by employees as well as how the company responds.
 Role Specifics

-## Do you think that [JOB] would be a good move for me to make right now?
+## Do You Think that [JOB] Would Be a Good Move for Me to Make Right Now?

 ### Who to Ask:
 Backchannel Reference